SandJS/co/Readme.md

   using promises, letting you write non-blocking code in a nice-ish way.

 ## Why a Fork
-This is the same pacakage as normal [co](https://github.com/tj/co) yet it has domain support.
+This is the same package as normal [co](https://github.com/tj/co) yet it has domain support.
 Node has problems with domains and Promises, that is fixed in this version.

 ## Co v4